Performance optimization of visible light communication

-Background/Objectives: Analyze the data rate, bit error rate (BER), flickering & bandwidth of Visible light communication (VLC) system.Methods/Statistical analysis: The existing modulation scheme is modified and produces the trade-off between these parameters.
-The modified ON-OFF Keying (MOOK) is proposed in which the variation in the transmitted pulses is observed.
-The square and rectangular pulses are used to transmit zero and one bits respectively.
+This paper focuses on analyzing the data rate, bit error rate (BER), flickering, and bandwidth of visible light communication (VLC) system.
+The existing modulation scheme ON-OFF Keying (OOK) is modified and produces the trade-off between these parameters.
+The modified ON-OFF Keying (MOOK) is proposed, in which the variation in the transmitted pulses is investigated.
+Therefore, the square and rectangular pulses are used to transmit zero bits and one bit, respectively.
 The duty cycle of square pulse is increased to improve the flickering performance.
-Moreover, it utilized the bandwidth and deteriorates the BER performance.
-The differential MOOK (DMOOK) modulation scheme is also proposed in which the ON period of square pulse (zero bits) is removed.
-Therefore, the data rate of DMOOK is increased because the duration of zero bit pulse is decreasing.
-Similarly, the high bandwidth is utilized and BER performance deteriorates.
-All performance parameters are evaluated on Arduino based hardware VLC system.
+Moreover, it utilized the bandwidth and leads the BER performance to deteriorate.
+The differential MOOK (DMOOK) modulation scheme is also proposed, in which the ON period of square pulse (zero bits) is removed.
+Therefore, the data rate of DMOOK is increased because the duration of zero-bit pulse is decreased.
+Similarly, the high bandwidth is utilized, and the BER performance deteriorates.
+All performance parameters are evaluated on Arduino-based hardware VLC system.
 We conclude that the BER performance deteriorates by improving flickering performance and data rate of the VLC system.